Samuel Little

-Samuel Little (né McDowell; June 7, 1940 – December 30, 2020) was an American serial killer who was convicted of 8 murders and confessed to committing 93 murders between 1970 and 2005.
+Samuel Little (né McDowell; June 7, 1940 – December 30, 2020) was an American serial killer who was convicted of 8 murders and confessed to committing 93 murders, across 19 states, between 1970 and 2005.
 The FBI's Violent Criminal Apprehension Program has confirmed his involvement in at least 60 murders, the largest number of confirmed victims for any serial killer in American history.
-Little provided sketches for twenty-six of his victims, although not all have been linked to known murders.
+Little provided sketches for 26 of his victims, although not all have been linked to known murders.
+His crime spree stretched across the country, with a concentration of murders in Miami and Los Angeles.

 Early life

 Little was born Samuel McDowell on June 7, 1940, in Reynolds, Georgia.
-The census from the year Little was born said Bessie Mae worked as a maid and that his father was 19-year-old Paul McDowell.
+The census from the year Little was born said his mother, Bessie Mae, worked as a maid and that his father was 19-year-old Paul McDowell.
 Little said that his teenaged mother was a "lady of the night", and that she abandoned him as an infant.
 Soon after his birth, Little's family moved to Lorain, Ohio, where he was brought up mainly by his grandmother.
 He attended Hawthorne Junior High School.
 By his own account, he began having sexual fantasies about strangling women as a child, starting when he saw his kindergarten teacher touch her neck; as a teenager, he collected true crime magazines depicting the strangulation of women.

 In 1956, after being convicted of breaking and entering into property in Omaha, Nebraska, Little was held in an institution for juvenile offenders.
 His mother was listed on the booking card as "whereabouts unknown."
 Little moved to Florida to live with his mother in the late 1960s.
 By his own account, he was working at various times as a cemetery worker and an ambulance attendant.
 He said he then "began traveling more widely and had more run-ins with the law," being arrested in eight states for crimes that included driving under the influence, fraud, shoplifting, solicitation, armed robbery, aggravated assault, and rape.
 Little took up boxing during his time in prison, referring to himself as a former prizefighter.